 In households that have many cats, some might bully others which force the weaker felines to stay out of sight of the stronger ones.
 Therefore, several of your pets deliberately pee in the sink if they see that the bullies are hanging in the vicinity of the litter box.
 That is why people suggest that the number of litter boxes should be at least equal to the number of cats currently in the house.
 If possible, consider setting up more boxes in order to be on the safe side.
 In addition, prioritize litter boxes that allow all-around vision.

-Aside from other indoor pets, outdoor animals may also cause domesticated cats to feel threatened which cause them to noticeably alter their behaviors to adapt.
+Aside from other indoor pets, outdoor animals may also cause domesticated cats to feel threatened which causes them to noticeably alter their behaviors to adapt.
 In that situation, certain felines opt to pee in the sink since that place often offers them peace of mind.
-Generally speaking, you would be able to lessen the stress of your pet by blocking its view to the outside.
+Generally speaking, you would be able to lessen the stress of your pet by blocking its view of the outside.
 In the case things proceed smoothly, the pet is going to rerun to its usual routine within a few days.

 When you manage to rule out everything mentioned above then you probably have to accept the fact that your fluffy friend is just outright lazy.
 One day, while sitting in the skin, the feline comes to the realization: "Well, I like the place so from here on, I'm going to visit here if I have to take a leak".
 Among all the possible explanations for cat peeing in sink nowadays, laziness is the one that people overlook the most.
 Fortunately, it's a breeze for pet owners to steadily adjust the peeing habits of their cats in this case.

 Check us out for further detailed cat's health guide!

 In order to get the cat to go back to using the litter box, you have plenty of options available: